"Learning and living the Mediterranean"

 The first term (October to December) starts in the European Union, in Nice, France.
 It encompasses classes on the basics of the five teaching modules.
 Studying in France helps students to analyse the Mediterranean region and Euro-Mediterranean relations from an EU perspective.
 Courses will introduce the institutional architecture of the EU and its neighbourhood policy.
 They will also discuss the shared risks of populism, terrorism and climate change.
 Mid-term exams will take place in December.
 The trimester concludes with a simulation exercise.

 The programme concludes (April to July) in Istanbul where students study on the campus of our long-term partner, Istanbul Bilgi University.
 Courses tackle the changing EU-Turkey relations.
-Students will have the opportunity to advance in their research work, as they are free of obligations from mid-May to mid-June to work on their thesis.
+Students will have the opportunity to advance in their research work, as they are free of obligations from mid-May to mid-June to allow them work on their theses.
 The programme concludes with the defence of the thesis and oral exams.
 With their graduation on the shores of the Bosphorus, students become part of CIFE’s worldwide Alumni network.

 A study trip to Rome will also take place during the 2nd or the 3rd term.

 After graduation, students who have chosen the internship option will do a professional internship (from three to six months).
-The internship can be accomplished in a European institution, an international organisation, national diplomacy, consultancies, non-governmental organisations or research institutes.
+The internship can be completed in a European institution, an international organisation, national diplomacy, consultancies, non-governmental organisations or research institutes.
 At the end of the internship, students submit a substantial internship report, which is assessed by a board of examiners.
-The Master, the internship and the validated internship report will lead to a degree equivalent to 90 ECTS.Also, have a look at our video to learn more about the experience of our participants!
+The Master, the internship and the validated internship report will lead to a degree equivalent to 90 ECTS.Have a look at our video to learn more about the experience of our participants!

 This school offers programs in: